hibernating-rhinos/RavenFS/Docs/markdown/client-api/basic-operations/upload-download.markdown

 }
 {CODE-END /}

-In the example above when aync download finishes, file content will be loaded into a stream (memory in this case) and as result of this operation file metadata are returned.
+In the example above when async download finishes, file content will be loaded into a stream (memory in this case) and as result of this operation file metadata are returned.

 ##Partial download